hebertzin/leaky-bucket/README.md

 ## Getting Started

 This project provides a rate-limiting system based on the **Leaky Bucket** algorithm to control the frequency of requests, helping prevent API abuse.
 The following instructions will guide you on setting up the project locally for development and testing.
-See **[Deployment](#-deployment)** for instructions on deploying the project to a live environment.

 ---